Frequently Asked Questions

 What do you do all year long on a Christmas tree farm?

 A Christmas tree farm is a busy place year-round!
 In January and February we are busy wrapping up our season, completing accounting records and taxes, equipment maintenance and of course plowing snow!
 March has us gearing up for planting as our little saplings arrive at the end of the month.
 We will check each one by hand, root prune if needed, and start to get tractors and other equipment ready.
 In the spring we will typically plant about 3,000 trees and begin scouting for pests and disease so we can be proactive about addressing any problems.
 Spring is also maple syrup season so we can often be found in the woods or the sugar house making the sweet stuff!
 Summer is filled with trimming (every tree in the plantation – about 25,000 in total -will be trimmed) and endless mowing.
 In the fall we turn our attention to preparing for our upcoming season.
-A great deal goes into that including measuring & tagging trees, setting up parking, signage, retail items, etc., scheduling staff (we employ about 25 people during the season), marketing planning and a myriad of other activities.
+A great deal goes into that including measuring & tagging trees, setting up parking, signage, retail items, etc., scheduling staff (we employ over 30 people during the season), marketing and a myriad of other activities.
 The day after Thanksgiving through Christmas we welcome you to our farm!